gjpelletier/pstide/README.md

 # Installing pstide

-If you have not already installed pstide, enter the following with pip or !pip in your notebook or terminal:<br>
+If you have not already installed pstide in your Python environment, enter the following with pip or !pip in your notebook or terminal:<br>
 ```
 pip install git+https://github.com/gjpelletier/pstide.git
 ```